Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ![Importer Window](../assets/images/part-5/ImporterInitialWindow.png)

 Every tab is closeable.
-Additionally, using the right click on the tab names, a context menu appears where the user can close a specified group of tabs.
+Using the right click on the tab names, a context menu appears where the user can close a specified group of tabs.
 Data coming from closed sheets is not imported or taken into account in the configuration in any way.
 If the user closes an already loaded tab, the tab will be removed from the loaded sheets.
 Additionally through the context menu option "Reopen all sheets" the user can retrieve all the closed sheets of the document.

 ![Importer Sheet Context Menu](../assets/images/part-5/ImporterSheetContextMenu.png)